 When people think of time, they often picture clocks and calendars.
 But in many faiths, time is more than numbers.
 It carries meaning, memory, and rhythm.
 In Islam, Judaism, and Christianity, timekeeping helps shape prayer, celebration, and daily life.
-It’s a way to live in sync with tradition, community, and the sacred.
+It’s a way to live in sync with tradition, community, and the sacred, much like how world clocks remind us that every culture marks its hours differently.

 Main insight: Timekeeping in Islam, Judaism, and Christianity connects daily rituals to celestial cycles and sacred history through distinct calendars and rhythms.